rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 What we need is a factory function which creates a new Wagmi configuration for us.
 The resulting configuration can be passed to a `setWagmiConfig()` state dispatcher.
 Because it's part of React state, any update to this state makes parts of the application dependent on the configuration rerender automagically.

 The configuration factory will need to mirror most of our general configuration.
 The key thing to set up is the account it will be initialized for.
+See the highlighted line.

 ```tsx
 // app/wagmi.ts